-- Each student received honors by earning at least a 3.71 GPA (translated to at least 70 points) each trimester of 6th grade. - Each Viking Award recipient receives a certificate stating that he/she earned at least a total of 225 points this entire school year in academics and activities.
+- Each student received honors by earning at least a 3.71 GPA (translated to at least 70 points) each trimester of 6th grade.
+Students receiving honors are recognized at the end of the year. - Each Viking Award recipient receives a certificate stating that he/she earned at least a total of 225 points this entire school year in academics and activities.
 The most points one can get for grades each trimester is 80, that would be if a student got straight A's or a 4.0.
 Students also earn points by participating in student government, after-school athletics, Crocker's music program, and other school activities.